Emily Vermeule: Early life and education

 Emily Dickinson Townsend was born on August 11, 1928, in New York City to Clinton Blake Townsend and Eleanor Mary Meneely.
 She was named for her grandmother, a relative of the poet Emily Dickinson.

 She attended the Brearley School in New York City from 1934 to 1946.
-She received an A.B. summa cum laude in Greek and philosophy from Bryn Mawr College in 1950.
-She earned an A.M. in classical archaeology from Radcliffe College in 1954, and a Ph.D. in Greek from Bryn Mawr in 1956.
+She received an A.B., summa cum laude, in Greek and philosophy from Bryn Mawr College in 1950.
+She earned an A.M. in classical archaeology from Radcliffe College of Harvard University in 1954, and a Ph.D. in Greek from Bryn Mawr in 1956.
 Her doctoral dissertation, supervised by Richmond Lattimore, was entitled "Bacchylides and Lyric Style."

 Career

 Vermeule attended the American School of Classical Studies at Athens as a Fulbright Scholar in 1950–1951, where she took part in the excavation of a Mycenaean tomb.
-Three years later, in 1953–1954 she studied at St Anne's College, Oxford, Oxford University, as a Catherwood Fellow.
+Three years later, in 1953–1954, she studied at St Anne's College, Oxford as a Catherwood Fellow.
 She was the recipient of a Guggenheim Fellowship in 1964–1965.

 She taught at Bryn Mawr and Wellesley College from 1956 to 1958, became an assistant professor of classics in 1958, and was hired as an associate professor, at Boston University in 1961.
 In 1965 she returned to Wellesley, holding the position of professor of Art and Greek until 1970.
 She was the James Loeb Visiting Professor of Classical Philology at Harvard University in 1969.
 In 1970, she was appointed the Samuel Zemurray, Jr. and Doris Zemurray Stone-Radcliffe Professor at Harvard University, where she taught in both the Department of Classics and the Department of the History of Art and Architecture.
 She retired from teaching in 1994.

 In 1995, Vermeule served as the president of the American Philological Association (now Society for Classical Studies).
 She delivered a presidential lecture at the 1995 annual meeting in San Diego entitled "Archaeology and Philology: The Dirt and the Word."

 Vermeule excavated at many sites in Greece, Turkey, Cyprus and Libya, including Gordion in the early 1950s, and Kephallenia, Messenia, Coastal East Libya, Halicarnassus, and Thera-Santorini in the 1960s.
 She was director of the excavations at Toumba tou Skourou, Cyprus, from 1971 to 1974.